In This Series:

-A Unions that Displays … A Marriage
+A Unions That Displays … A Marriage

 Sexual intimacy is all about union.
 Physically, of course, that’s obvious.
 But there’s so much more.
 In sexual intimacy, we also know a union that is emotional, as our hearts are knit together even as our bodies are.
 We know a union that is intellectual, as we come to understand and know one another in intimate detail.
 We know a union that is even spiritual, for as every married couple figures out, the best sex isn’t when I make sure I get what I want, but when I forget about myself, and give myself for the blessing and delight of my spouse.
-And at that moment, we are very close to the heart of Christ, “who loved the church and gave himself up for her” (Eph 5:25).
+And at that moment, we are very close to the heart of Christ, “who loved the church and gave himself up for her” (Ephesians 5:25).

 But there’s more.
 This union of sexual intimacy, complete in itself, is also a sign and symbol of an even more profound union of lives in the covenant marriage, when a man leaves his father and mother, and is united to his wife, and the two become one flesh.
 Being “one flesh” with someone can refer in a secondary way to sex, but primarily it’s just a Hebrew way of saying one family, flesh and blood.
 The union of marriage is not an alliance of families, with each partner representing a previous set of priorities and loyalties.
-No, and this was and remains quite radical, marriage is a union that dissolves the old bonds, the old loyalties, the old priorities, and creates one new family, with all that entails — one new set of priorities, one new set of fundamental loyalties.
+No (and this was and remains quite radical), marriage is a union that dissolves the old bonds, the old loyalties, the old priorities, and creates one new family, with all that entails — one new set of priorities, one new set of fundamental loyalties.

 Do you see the picture so far?
 The beauty of sex is that it is a profound union that stands as a sign and symbol of an even more profound union of lives in the covenant of marriage.
 This of course is why sex outside of marriage is ultimately unsatisfying and destructive.
 Without the union of marriage, the union of bodies is a parody and mockery of itself.
-Bereft of it’s proper point and context, sexual intimacy outside of marriage does not bring us into the lover’s embrace, but merely exposes us to the stranger’s stare, and reduces us to the means of someone else’s pleasure.
+Bereft of its proper point and context, sexual intimacy outside of marriage does not bring us into the lover’s embrace, but merely exposes us to the stranger’s stare, and reduces us to the means of someone else’s pleasure.

 But there’s even more to this union that makes sexual intimacy as God designed it so beautiful.
 I mentioned that many men tend to view sex as a means to the end of their pleasure.
 If that is the typical failure of men, then I think many women tend to view intimacy, broadly considered, as an end in itself.
 But women, that view is just as much idolatry as the man’s worship of pleasure.
 There is no created thing, including the intimacy of marriage, that exists for its own sake.